TNDEVIL4U/Menu-Management-API/readme.md

 ## Owner - Disclaimer

 Repository owner (GitHub ID): TNDEVIL4U
+Name : Bhuvaneshwar TS
+Email id : bhuvaneshwarts1@gmail.com
 This repository and its contents are maintained by the owner above.
 Use, modify, and contribute following the project's license and contribution guidelines.

 ---